Employment: In an equitable economy, everyone who wants to work would have a good job.

 Insights & Analyses

-• Black and Native American residents of working age have less access to employment opportunities and the highest rates of joblessness at 29 percent and 38 percent respectively.
+• In 2022, Black and Native American working-age residents had less access to employment opportunities and the highest rates of joblessness, at 28 percent and 38 percent, respectively.

-• Between 1980 and 2020, the labor force participation rate for all workers combined increased from 73 percent to 79 percent, but remained about the same for Native American workers, rising by only one percentage point (from 67 to 68 percent).
+• Between 1980 and 2022, the overall labor force participation rate for those at or above 200 percent poverty, increased from 78 percent to 86 percent, but it remained about the same for Native American workers, rising by only two percentage points (from 79 to 81 percent).

-• The labor force participation rate for women has remained below that of men since 1990, but the gap has been closing.
-In 2020, Latina women had a labor force participation rate of 69 percent, compared to 88 percent for Latino men.
+• Since 1990, the labor force participation rate for women has remained below that of men, but the gap has been closing.
+In 2022, Latinx women had a labor force participation rate of 70 percent, compared to 88 percent for Latinx men.

-• The employment-to-population ratio for Latinx immigrants increased from 59 percent to 75 percent between 2000 and 2020.
-In 2020 US-born Black and Native Americans adults had the lowest employment-to-population ratios at 70 percent and 62 percent respectively.
+• The employment-to-population ratio for Latinx immigrants increased from 59 percent to 75 percent between 2000 and 2022.
+In 2022, US-born Black and Native American adults had the lowest employment-to-population ratios, at 70 percent and 62 percent, respectively.

 Drivers of Inequity

-A variety of historical and contemporary factors cause Black, Native American, Latinx, and other workers of color to experience unemployment at much higher rates than White workers.
-Employer discrimination against Black workers has not improved in 25 years: among workers with the same resumes, White applicants receive 36 percent more callbacks than Black applicants and 24 percent more callbacks than Latinx people.
+A variety of historical and contemporary factors cause Black, Native American, Latinx, and other workers of color to experience unemployment at much higher rates than white workers.
+Employer discrimination against Black workers starts at the early stages of the hiring process.
+A study released in 2021, found that applications with distinctively Black names were about 10 percent less likely to get a call back than comparable applications with distinctly white names.
 In addition, racial segregation and disinvestment mean that students of color have far less access to well-resourced, high-quality schools.
 Transportation, affordable childcare and housing near job centers, and credit checks are also significant barriers to employment.
-Finally, racist policing practices and criminal legal system disproportionately incarcerate Black and Latinx men who then face employer discrimination due to their criminal records.
+Finally, racist policing practices and criminal legal system disproportionately incarcerate Black and Latinx men who then face employer discrimination due to their criminal records

 Strategies